jadijadi/lpic1book/content/1012_boot_the_system.md

 Linux will show you the boot process logs during the boot.
 Some desktop systems hide this behind a fancy splash screen which you can hide using the `Esc` key or press `Ctrl+Alt+F1`.

-due to several reasons which are beyond the scope of this course, the kernel saves it's own logs into the "Kernel Ring Buffer". after the compilation of the boot process, the syslog daemon collects the *boot logs* and stores them in `/var/log/dmesg`.
+Due to several reasons which are beyond the scope of this course, the kernel saves it's own logs into the "Kernel Ring Buffer".
+After the compilation of the boot process, the syslog daemon collects the *boot logs* and stores them in `/var/log/dmesg`.

-to view all the logs including what has been logged after the boot process we use the `dmesg` command.
+To view all the logs including what has been logged after the boot process we use the `dmesg` command.

 We can also use `journalctl -k` to check Kernel logs or use `journalctl -b` to check for boot logs (or even use `journalctl -u kernel` to see all previous logs too).